SakanaAI/treequest/README.md

 )  # Generates `search_tree.html`
 ```

-> IMPORTANT: When using HTML format, ensure that the HTML file is securely handled, especially if the state formatter includes raw HTML content.
+> **IMPORTANT:** When using HTML format, ensure that the HTML file is securely handled, especially if the state formatter includes raw HTML content.
 Avoid opening untrusted HTML files in your browser.
+For example, XSS (cross site scripting) attacks can occur if the state includes malicious HTML/JavaScript code.

 ## Requirements